-For Christmas last year my kids all were asking for lots of electronic toys.
+Many years ago, my kids were asking for many electronic toys for Christmas.
 Fearing a Christmas morning full of noise and beeping, I decided they needed something soft and snuggly to balance out all of the technology.

-I made each of my 3 kids a quilt, you can see the one I made for my oldest here.
-This quilt I made for my younger daughter and I was thrilled with how quickly it stitched up.
+That year, I made each of my three kids a quilt; you can see the one I made for my oldest here.
+I made this quilt for my younger daughter and was thrilled with how quickly the construction process was.

-This quilt pattern uses fat quarters, and I’ve said before that I really really LOVE fat quarters!
-You get just a taste of a lot of different fabrics, kinda like a quilt made of only appetizers,
+This quilt pattern uses fat quarters, and I’ve said before that I really, really LOVE fat quarters!
+You get just a taste of many different fabrics with one purchase.

 – 12 Fat Quarters